b0tchsec/Make-Wire-Great-Again/README.md

 ## TODO
-- ~~Disable the ping button~~
-- ~~Disable the call button~~
-- Update MainActivity to include buttons to allow the above features to be quickly toggled on/off
+- Update UI to include buttons that allow the user to toggle features on/off
 - Configure Travis-CI builds
 - Disable incoming pings
 - Disable incoming calls